Privacy Policy

 How Long We Keep Your Data

-Account data (active users)Duration + 2 years after closureContractual obligations, legal disputes, financial records
+Account data (active)Duration of account + 2 years after closureContractual obligations, legal disputes

-Benchmark DatasetIndefinitelyAnonymised data — not personal data under GDPR.
-BIP's proprietary data asset.
+Benchmark DatasetIndefinitelyAnonymised data — not personal data under GDPR

-Contact & marketing enquiries3 years from last interactionCRM management, sales pipeline
+Contact and marketing enquiries3 years from last interactionCRM management

 Section 11

-You have the following rights under UK GDPR and/or EU GDPR.
-We will respond to all valid requests within one calendar month.
-To make a request, email privacy@behaviourintelligenceplatform.com with the subject "Data Rights Request."
+You have the following rights.
+We respond to all valid requests within one calendar month at no charge.
+Email privacy@thebimethod.com with subject "Data Rights Request".

 Right of Access (Art.
 15)